CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 {{< /admonition >}}

-So now, the real question is, where can we find these famous Vocaloid songs?
+So, where can we find these famous Vocaloid songs?
 Well, there are 2 ways.

 ## Way 1 - The Hall of Legend song list